Skip to main content

 9 mentions Positive Neutral Negative

 The music in the game is generally praised for enhancing the mysterious atmosphere, with some tracks being described as top-notch.
 However, there are criticisms regarding repetitiveness and a mismatch between the music style and the game's setting, leading to mixed feelings among players.
-Overall, it received a score of 7/10.
+Overall, the music received a score of 7/10, indicating a solid but not exceptional quality.

 • “Most of the music is also top-notch, adding to the mysterious atmosphere the game is going for.”